 Gdynia Maritime University is the largest state school of higher maritime education in Poland and one of the largest in Europe.
 Since 1920 the University has been preparing graduates for officer positions on board merchant marine vessels and for managerial positions at the land-based institutions and companies representing the maritime industry and seaside regions.
-The University four Faculties offer degree in Navigation, Marine Engineering, Marine Electrical Engineering and Business Administration.
-At present Gdynia Maritime University provides studies for 8000 students.
+The University four Faculties offer degree in Navigation, Marine Engineering, Electrical Engineering and Entrepreneurship and Quality Science.
+At present Gdynia Maritime University provides studies for 5000 students.

 The Maritime University actively co-operates in the conduct of joint research projects, preparation of young generation academic staff and in the exchange of students with 18 maritime institutions of higher education within international organisations such as: European University Association (EUA) and International Association of Maritime Universities (IAMU).